jartigag/ttymetracker/README.md

 ```

 ### `vim-logbook`, huh?
-this tools use the [vim-logbook](https://github.com/jamesroutley/vim-logbook) system, explained in its readme and in a [blogpost](https://routley.io/tech/2017/11/23/logbook.html).
+this tool uses the [vim-logbook](https://github.com/jamesroutley/vim-logbook) system, explained in its readme and in its [blogpost](https://routley.io/tech/2017/11/23/logbook.html).
-[i forked it](https://github.com/jartigag/vim-logbook) and tweaked it a little bit.
+[i forked it](https://github.com/jartigag/vim-logbook) and tweaked it a little.

-**vim-logbook** just helps you to log your activity in [.md](https://en.wikipedia.org/wiki/Markdown) files, like this:
+**vim-logbook** simply helps you to log your activity in [.md](https://en.wikipedia.org/wiki/Markdown) files, like this:
 ```
 lun 04 mar 2019 15:05:54 CET
 ---